 Prosciutto Cheese Pairings

-You really can’t go wrong with any cheese you choose.
+You really can’t go wrong with any cheese you choose, but understanding charcuterie and how to pair it isn’t always obvious.
 Hard cheeses match its saltiness while creamy, rich cheeses are an opposite match, but all are incredible pairings.
 We do have our favorites, however, so here’s our list of best of the best:

 Aged Parmesan – The fatty, buttery prosciutto is an absolute dream with salty, crumbly aged parmesan.